kiprotect/blueprints/README.md

 # Welcome To KIProtect Blueprints

-This is a repository of open, freely usable privacy & security blueprints for KIProtect.
-A blueprint is a configuration file (or a collection of files) that specifies how KIProtect should transform or analyze data for a given use case.
+This is a repository of open, freely usable privacy & security blueprints for Kodex, our privacy and security engineering tool.
+A blueprint is a configuration file (or a collection of files) that specifies how Kodex should transform or analyze data for a given use case.
 Blueprints enable you to quickly implement proven solutions to common privacy and security challenges, e.g. for pseudonymization or anonymization.

 ## Installing

-The easiest way to use these blueprints is via the KIProtect command line utility (CLI), which you can find [https://github.com/kiprotect/kiprotect](here).
+The easiest way to use these blueprints is via the Kodex command line utility (CLI), which you can find [here](https://github.com/kiprotect/kodex).
 Once you have it installed you can download and install the blueprints in this repository using a single
 command:

-    kiprotect blueprints download
+    kodex blueprints download

 Then you can simply run them with the CLI tool.
 For example, to run the data-types example from the pseudonymization blueprints, simply execute

-    kiprotect run pseudonymization/examples/data-types/pseudonymize
+    kodex run pseudonymization/examples/data-types/pseudonymize

 If you want to learn more about all this, please check out our [documentation](https://kiprotect.com/docs).